wray27/Environment-Sound-Classification/README.md

 ## Running the Code

-To run the code, the model used to train the classifier needs to be specified these are:
+To run the code, the model used to train the classifier is the argument and *must* be set.
 * LMC
 * MC
 * MLMC